 Considering all that has been described here, it is difficult to imagine a solution in the near future.
-Propositions do exist however : they depend on the courage and the will of the protagonists to adopt them.
+Proposals do exist however : they depend on the courage and the will of the protagonists to adopt them.
 A review of the latest diplomatic initiatives show progress, but also the long road ahead.

 The negotiations engaged in Geneva by UN mediator Steffan de Mistura have not permitted any advancements.
 The last round in April 2016 was cut short as the opposition, represented by the High Negotiation Committee, found it impossible to remain at the table while the regime of Al-Assad continued to bomb civilians when a cessation of hostilities had been decided in order to give a chance to the negotiation process.
-Both Moscow and Washington had seemed favorable to such a process in response to the growing force of Daech, but nothing came of this.
+Both Moscow and Washington had seemed favourable to such a process in response to the growing force of Daech, but nothing came out of this.

 - These different hypotheses imply that the battle against Daech be reinforced in order to succeed in eliminating this force, after which the question will be who will control the territory.

 - Lastly, what will become of Bachar Al-Assad?
-It is evident that he will not have a place in post-conflict Syria, even if his departure is no longer imposed as a condition for future negotiations
+It is evident that he will not have a place in post-conflict Syria, even if his departure is no longer imposed as a condition for future negotiations.